You know the holidays are approaching when your inbox fills up with red and green messages from businesses all over.

 About the Author: Pamela Wilson of Big Brand System helps small businesses owners learn to use strategic marketing and great design to grow their businesses.
-Get her free Design 101 course and pick up tips for making all your marketing materials work better.
+Get her free Image Method Cheat Sheet and pick up tipsfor becoming a confident visual marketer.

 Editor’s Note: Originally posted in 2013, this article was updated for relevance and accuracy on November 8, 2019.